Property Economics 101: How Supply & Demand Shape UK Property Prices

 Everything else is detail when it comes to understanding the UK property market fundamentals.

-What “Supply” Really Means in UK Property — And Why It Moves Slowly
+What “Supply” Really Means in the UK Property Sector —

 Supply is the total number of homes available to buy or rent at any given time.
 In the UK, this includes: